deckerweb/genesis-whats-new-info/README.md

 ## Installation

 **NOTE:** Only works with *Genesis Framework* as the parent theme.
-This is a paid premium product by StudioPress/ Rainmaker Digital LLC, available via studiopress.com.
+This is a paid premium product by StudioPress/ WPEngine, Inc., available via studiopress.com.

 ### Installation of Plugin: